Tag Archives: electric vehicle

 March 2021.
 California-Grand Canyon: There & Back

-This spring we drove to the Grand Canyon to get outdoors and to get a break from virtual schooling during our children’s spring vacation.
-This post is a ‘road trip primer’ for those considering an EV and is another example to demonstrate that electric cars work well for families.
+This spring we drove to the Grand Canyon during our kid’s spring vacation to get outdoors.
+This post is a ‘road trip primer’ for those considering an EV and demonstrates that electric cars work well for families.

 Continue reading